-With the rising demand for organic milk, more dairy operations are choosing robotic milkers to help increase milk production, answer labor issues and help with herd health.
-The ease and accuracy of the new technology, coupled with the rising labor costs in New York, were some of the reasons the Murrocks decided to update to their robotic milking systems last year.
+With the rising demand for organic milk, more dairy operations are choosing robotic milkers to help increase milk production, answer labour issues and help with herd health.
+The ease and accuracy of the new technology, coupled with the rising labour costs in New York, were some of the reasons the Murrocks decided to update to their robotic milking systems last year.

 Darryl Murrock says the quality and butterfat content of the milk has gone up since implementing the robots.
 He also says this system is more cow-friendly than the previous milking system.

 “This system allows us to spend less time milking,” Murrock said.
 “In addition, the robots offer statistics on almost every aspect of milking, such as per cow milk production, rumination, and fat and protein content of each cow.
 This allows better insight into what cows produce well and which cows don’t.”

 Each cow has an electronic collar tag that allows the robot to identify and organize production and health records for individual animals.
 Collars also contain an activity monitor for heat detection and a rumination sensor for monitoring rumen function, so there is an indication of digestive system health.
 Robots collect detailed data of cows’ body weight, milk yield, milking time, preparation time, rumination time, activity, heat probability, milk color and milk conductivity.

 There are often questions about organic dairies using grazing systems with robots.
 The main challenge for grazing with robots is to ensure good cow traffic, motivate cows to get milked, go out and graze and return to the barn to be milked again.
 Lely utilizes ABC grazing, which sends cows to different grazing areas (A, B or C), depending on the time of day, and the Lely Grazeway allows cows to go from the barn to the pastures and return again to be milked.